zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_lpar.rst

 ------------

 - The targeted CPC must be in the classic operational mode.
-- The HMC userid must have these task permissions: 'Activate', 'Deactivate', 'Logical Processor Add' (if cores are updated), 'Firmware Details' (if 'zaware-...' properties are updated), 'Change Object Options' or 'Customize/Delete Activation Profiles' (if 'next-activation-profile-name' property is updated).
+- The HMC userid must have these task permissions: 'Activate', 'Deactivate', 'Logical Processor Add' (if cores are updated), 'Firmware Details' (if 'zaware\-...' properties are updated), 'Change Object Options' or 'Customize/Delete Activation Profiles' (if 'next\-activation\-profile\-name' property is updated).
-- The HMC userid must have object-access permissions to these objects: Target LPARs, CPCs of target LPARs.
+- The HMC userid must have object\-access permissions to these objects: Target LPARs, CPCs of target LPARs.